-- 1. Students will have to pass the training 'Introduction in Problem-Based Learning' which takes place in the week before the start of the master's programme.
-Students who fail this training will be admitted conditionally and will have to pass the training within 4 weeks after the start of the master's programme. - 2.
-The Research Internship can only be started when at least 8 credits have been obtained of the core courses offered in periods 1 and 2.
-In addition, certain Research Internships may require that practical or skills training(s) have been completed. - The Clinical Internship can only be started when at least 8 credits have been obtained of the core courses offered in periods 1 and 2.
-AND - when the Practical training Neuropsychological assessment has been passed.
-Additional requirements can apply to students who did not obtain a Bachelor's degree in Psychology and/or a Bachelor's degree at Maastricht University. - 4.
+- 1. The Research Internship can only be started when at least 8 credits have been obtained of the core courses offered in periods 1 and 2.
+In addition, certain Research Internships may require that practical or skills training(s) have been completed. - The Clinical Internship can only be started when at least 8 credits have been obtained of the core courses offered in periods 1 and 2.AND - When the Practical Training Neuropsychological assessment has been passed.
+Additional requirements can apply to students who did not obtain a Bachelor's degree in Psychology and/or a Bachelor's degree at Maastricht University. - 3.
 If a student deviates from the sequencing as described under paragraph 1, 2 and 3, without permission from the Board of Examiners, the result of the part in question can be declared invalid.